 Though the immune system and its interactions with different microbes is extremely complex (still beyond our complete understanding), effort has been made to simplify immune functions into two pathways important for chronic illnesses associated with stealth microbes.
-“Th” stands for T helper cells.
+Below, “Th” stands for T helper cells:

 Because adrenal dysfunction is always present in chronic illness and generally normalizes with proper therapy, measurement of adrenal hormone levels is generally not necessary.
 On rare occasions when a patient is not improving, measurement of cortisol can be beneficial.

-- Female — Salivary or blood E1, E2, E3, free testosterone, progesterone, FSH, (screening FSH, Estradiol levels)
+- Female: Salivary or blood E1, E2, E3, free testosterone, progesterone, FSH (screening FSH, Estradiol levels)

-- Male — free testosterone, total testosterone
+- Male: Free testosterone, total testosterone

 Testing for Toxins

-- Heavy metals.
 Build-up of heavy metals and other toxins can be a hidden factor in chronic illness.
-Every person living on the planet today, however, is carrying some heavy metals and no one really knows how much is enough to cause disease.
+However, every person living on the planet today is carrying some heavy metals, and no one really knows how much is enough to cause disease.
 The biggest source of concern is amalgam dental fillings (though recent opinions are suggesting that amalgam fillings do not shed as much mercury as once thought).

-- Organic toxins.
 The presence of organic toxins (pesticides, plastic residues) is almost a given and can be addressed with dietary and lifestyle modifications.
 Chlorella is excellent for pulling organic toxins out of the body.

 Stool analysis is valuable for defining gastrointestinal dysfunction and diagnosing parasites and yeast overgrowth.
 This expensive test is generally reserved for extreme cases when dietary modifications and supplements are not enough to overcome gastrointestinal problems.
 It is rarely necessary.

-Folate and methylation
+Folate and Methylation

-Problems associated with MTHFR mutations include elevated risk of stroke and heart attack, increased cancer risk, defects in embryo development (spinal tube defects), and neurological symptoms including insomnia, irritability, depression, brain fog, neuropathy (burning tingling feet and hands), and restless leg syndrome.
-It also can be a factor in recovery from fibromyalgia and Lyme disease.
+Problems associated with MTHFR mutations include elevated risk of stroke and heart attack, increased cancer risk, defects in embryo development (spinal tube defects), and neurological symptoms, including insomnia, irritability, depression, brain fog, neuropathy (burning tingling feet and hands), and restless legs syndrome.
+It also can be a factor in recovery from fibromyalgia, ME/CFS, and Lyme disease.

 For folks who want the technical details:

-Methionine is essential for amino acid synthesis, formation of glutathione (important intracellular antioxidant), formation of DNA, and detoxification.
-Methionine is important for formation of SAMe, which plays a key role in metabolism of dopamine, serotonin, and melatonin.
+Methionine is essential for amino acid synthesis, formation of glutathione (an important intracellular antioxidant), formation of DNA, and detoxification.
+Methionine is also important for formation of SAMe, which plays a key role in the metabolism of dopamine, serotonin, and melatonin.
 Without this important enzyme, all these pathways are blocked.

 The best solution for elevated levels is getting plenty of natural 5-methyltetrahydrofolate (methylfolate for short).
 Leafy greens are a great source, but if you have a mutation, supplementing is a good idea.
 Folic acid, found in most multivitamin products, will not work because it must be converted by the deficient enzyme.

-Healthful diet and adequate supplementation of methyl donors is generally adequate for recovery.
+A healthful diet and adequate supplementation of methyl donors is generally adequate for recovery.
 MTHFR testing is only necessary if recovery is not progressing.